 Ever since I arrived in Seattle in 2007, I have been an exploring machine.
-I’ve seen more of this city than many people that have been here since birth.
+I’ve seen more of this city than many people who have been here since birth.
 But until one evening this summer I had no idea about this killer view overlooking downtown Seattle.
-Back in 2006 when Washington Mutual was busy printing […]
+Back in 2006 when Washington Mutual was busy printing money […]

 I’ve mentioned this offline to a few people, but I haven’t discussed it here.
 About three weeks ago I got an official notice from my apartment complex that I and every other tenant was going to be evicted.
 This summer our complex was sold and the new owners began doing construction on the outside of […]

 In June, the Seattle PI put out the article “Where Seattle Walkers Get Hit”.
 It pulled data across 3 years to show which were the most dangerous intersections.
-As someone that has been hit by a car in Seattle, this article was of interest to me.
+As someone who has been hit by a car in Seattle, this article was of interest to me.
 However, the data was in a horrible format.
-Instead of […]
+Instead of having […]

 Found this street art near the Space Needle.